-Banking in India forms the base for the economic development of the country and major changes in the banking system and management have been seen over the years with the advancement in technology and needs of the people.
+Banking in India forms the base for the economic development of the country.
+Major changes in the banking system and management have been seen over the years with the advancement in technology, considering the needs of people.

 The History of Banking in India dates back before India got independence in 1947 and is a key topic in terms of questions asked in various Government exams.
 In this article, we shall discuss in detail the evolution of the banking sector in India.